rajat1saxena/essays/functional_programming_decorators.md

         // Output: NaN

 WHAT!?!?!?
-We got an _NaN_ as an output, what went wrong, exactly?
+We got _NaN_ as output, so what went wrong, exactly?

 The thing is that, our function decorator 'operateOnNumericInput()' does not preserve the context, hence 'this.rate' is resolving to a global scope.
 Why? because if you've noticed that 'operateOnNumericInput' is invoked in a 'functional invocation' way, which always resolves to the global scope.